pub trait Process {

 This function verifies that the byte to be written is in the process’s accessible memory.
 However, to avoid undefined behavior the caller needs to ensure that no other references exist to the process’s memory before calling this function.

-sourcefn get_command_permissions(
+Sourcefn get_command_permissions(

 &self,